 Synthetic and Catalytic Chemistry Specialist

-The Synthetic and Catalytic Chemistry focuses on the fundamentals and practical aspects of modern synthetic organic and inorganic chemistry, and the understanding and applications of catalytic reactions.
-The program will prepare students for career paths as synthetic / discovery chemists, in the pharmaceutical, biotechnology, biomedical, crop protection, materials and related sectors, or for academic research and teaching positions.
-This program is accredited by the Canadian Society for Chemistry.
+The Synthetic & Catalytic Chemistry Specialist is a limited enrolment program that includes appropriate courses in chemistry, mathematics, physics and biochemistry during the first two years.
+It focuses on the fundamental and practical aspects of modern synthetic organic and inorganic chemistry, and the understanding and applications of catalytic reactions: several of which have formed the basis of recent Chemistry Nobel Prizes.
+This program is fully accredited by the Canadian Society for Chemistry.

 Consult: